 Behind the red door of our soup kitchen, Community Meals, lies an important place for those we serve: a place to eat, a place to relax, and a place to socialize with others.
 Community Meals serves over 500 people per month.
 This includes homeless individuals and families along with those who are considered to be the “working poor”.
-Every Monday-Thursday and holiday, each person who walks in receives a full lunch, served to them at their table by a volunteer.
+Every Monday-Wednesday and holiday, each person who walks in receives a full meal, served to them at their table by a volunteer.
 In addition, student nurses visit twice per week, providing essential medical checks and advice.
 When the items are available, guests also have access to toiletries, reading glasses, socks, and winter accessories.

 Backpack Nutrition Program

 As the rest of us enter the weekend looking forward to rest and relaxation – maybe going out to a nice dinner – many children face the anxiety and despair of knowing there will not be enough to eat.
 Students receiving free and reduced lunch at school during the week often go hungry on the weekend.
 At our Backpack Nutrition Program, we provide backpacks full of easily-prepared, kid friendly food for the weekend.
-We now give around 280 backpacks to local students every week during the school year.
+We now give 225 backpacks to local students every week during the school year.

 Senior Community Café